 8. Cool things down

 "Put ice in your mouth before sucking on your partner’s nipples to send chills throughout their body," says King.
-"Afterward, suck their nipple into your mouth and mimic a vacuum suction to stimulate extra blood flow and increase overall sensitivity."
-Playing alone?
+"Afterward, suck their nipple into your mouth, and mimic a vacuum suction to stimulate extra blood flow and increase overall sensitivity."
+Playing with nipples alone?
 Swirling an ice cube in-hand is a good DIY option.
-Or maybe you'll opt for a tingling lube.
+Or, opt for a tingling lube.

 If you want something that gives a fresh breath of coolness, you might consider adding this KY lube to your cart.
 Take this Amazon review to determine whether or not this would be a good purchase for you: “Without getting too personal, this is a product that you are either going to love or hate.
 I am a woman, and let’s just say that this turns the intensity up, WAY up.
 Almost too much, which is perfect for me, but probably not for everyone.”

 The anticipation of watching something slowly drip onto your breast, and the accompanying feeling after, can be incredibly arousing, says sexologist Joy Berkheimer, PhD, LMFT.
 Borrow the technique used in wax play: start from high up, and slowly drip breast oil, massage oil, body-safe candles formulated for wax play, or even honey or milk, onto the breast.

 Thicker, more viscous substances will lengthen the wait time, and can turn up the anticipation and arousal.
 Depending on the substance you choose, you're also playing with texture and temperatures that can contribute to arousal on multiple fronts.
 "With something like honey you have the double sensation of watching it move, and knowing that [your partner is] going to lick that off you," she says.
 You could also do this as part of a self-pleasure ritual and look at a mirror to watch the drips.